KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 });
 ```

-The following sections discuss how this publicAPI is exposed and
+The following sections discuss how this publicFace is exposed and
 accessed.

 ### App Object

-The `publicAPI` of all features are accumulated and exposed through
+The `publicFace` of all features are accumulated and exposed through
 the App object (emitted from runApp()), as follows:
-`app.{featureName}.{publicAPI}`.
+`app.{featureName}.{publicFace}`.

 As an example, the sample above can be referenced like this: